enxebre/atlas-terraform-HAProxy-drupal/README.md

 ```
 This setup allows us to destroy and create backend servers at scale with confidence that the HAProxy configuration will always be up-to-date.
 You can think of Consul and Consul Template as the connective webbing between services.

-Consul Template will query Consul for all "database" servers with the tag "mysql", and then iterate through the list to populate the PHP configuration.
+Consul Template will query Consul for all "database" servers with the tag "mysql", and then iterate through the list to populate the PHP/Drupal configuration.
 When rendered, `settings.php` will look like:

 ```
 $databases = array();